ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

 ### Use Cases
 1. Replicating SAFT contracts in a standardized form of semi-liquid vesting NFT assets
-    - SAFTs are generally off-chain, while the on-chain versions today are address based which makes distributing vesting shares with a lot of representatives difficult.
-Standardization simplifies this convoluted process tremendously.
+    - SAFTs are generally off-chain, while the current on-chain versions are address-based, which makes it difficult to distribute vesting shares that have several representatives.
+Standardization simplifies this convoluted process.
-2. Provide a path for standardization of vesting and token timelock contracts
+2. Providing a path for the standardization of vesting and token timelock contracts
-    - There are many such contracts in the wild and nearly all of of these differ both in interface and implementation.
+    - There are many of such contracts in the wild and most of them differ in both interface and implementation.
 3. NFT marketplaces dedicated to vesting NFTs
-    - Completely new sets of interfaces and analytics could be created from a common standard for token vesting NFTs.
+    - Whole new sets of interfaces and analytics could be created from a common standard for token vesting NFTs.
 4. Integrating vesting NFTs into services like Gnosis Safe
-    - A standard would mean services like Gnosis Safe could more easily and uniformly support interactions with these types of contracts inside of a multisig contract.
+    - A standard would mean services like Gnosis Safe could more easily and uniformly support interactions with these types of contracts inside of a multi-signature contract.
-5. Enable standardized fundraising implementations and general fundraising that sell vesting tokens (eg. SAFTs) in a more transparent manner.
+5. Enabling standardized fundraising implementations and general fundraising that sell vesting tokens (eg. SAFTs) in a more transparent manner
-6. Allows tools, front end apps, aggregators, etc. to show a more holistic view of the vesting tokens and their properties that a user might have.
+6. Allowing tools, front-end apps, aggregators, etc. to display a more holistic view of the vesting tokens and their properties that a user might have
-    - Right now every project needs to write their own visualization of the vesting schedule of their vesting assets.
-If this is standardized, third-party tools might start appearing which aggregate all vesting NFTs from all projects for the user, display their schedules and allow the user to take aggregated vesting actions.
+    - Currently, every project needs to program their own visualization of the vesting schedule of their vesting assets.
+If this is standardized, third-party tools could be developed to aggregate all vesting NFTs from all projects for a user, display their schedules, and allow the user to take aggregated vesting actions.
-    - Such tooling can easily discover compliancy through the EIP-165 supportsInterface(IVestingNFT) check.
+    - Such tooling can easily be compliant through the EIP-165 supportsInterface(IVestingNFT) check.
-7. Makes it easier for a single wrapping implementation to be used across all vesting standards that defines multiple recipients, periodic renting of vesting tokens etc.
+7. Making it easier for a single wrapping implementation to be used across all vesting standards that defines multiple recipients, periodic renting of vesting tokens, etc.

 ## Specification
 <!-- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)). -->